fran-scala/fran-scala.github.io/index.md

 # About me

 I'm 24 y.o. and I'm a PhD student in Quantum Machine Learning at Università degli Studi di Pavia, Italy.

+# Education
+I'm a first-year PhD student in Quantum Machine Learning at University of Pavia, interested in classical and quantum machine learning and their applications in different fields.
+My research project aims to compare the performances of quantum machine learning algorithms on different real quantum processing units.
+My master thesis that was focused on the application of quantum machine learning techniques in order to detect peculiar quantum features.

+Apart from the academic side, I'm an outgoing and active person.
+I really enjoy playing sports, gardening and traveling.

 You can use the [editor on GitHub](https://github.com/fran-scala/francescoscala.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.